Our attendance target for this year is 96.5%

 Good attendance by pupils will be recognised appropriately.
 All pupils should be at school, on time, every day the school is open, unless the reason for the absence is unavoidable.

 We will ensure that parents are aware of attendance matters and work with them to ensure good attendance and punctuality.
-To support the school in our commitment to improve school attendance and punctuality, we have employed an independent Education Welfare Service – VIP Education who will provide advice and guidance to the school, parents, and pupils.
+To support the school in our commitment to improve school attendance and punctuality, we have employed an Attendance Officer within the Trust, who will provide advice and guidance to the school, parents, and pupils.

 Pupils are sometimes reluctant to attend school.
 Any problems that arise with attendance are best resolved between the school, the parents, and the pupil.
 If a pupil is reluctant to attend, it is never better to cover up their absence or to give in to pressure to excuse them from attending.
 This gives the impression that attendance and education does not matter and may make things worse.
 Permitting absence from school without a good reason is an offence by the parent.